Overview

 # Specific threshold decision with HITL:

-if extracted.quality < 0.90:
+if extracted_text.quality < 0.90:

 else:

-st.notes.append("OCR quality meets threshold")
+step.notes.append("OCR quality meets threshold")

 # Persist the whole batch report (direct write to output_path)